Selecting Materials for Manufacturing Vacuum Systems

 • Radiation resistance

-In metals selection, machinability, leak-tightness of welded or brazed joints and corrosion resistance are important considerations.
-The pressure range is also a factor when selecting metals for vessel walls.
+In material selection, machinability, leak-tightness of welded or brazed joints and corrosion resistance are important considerations.
+Pressure range is also a factor when selecting vessel wall materials.

 • For ultra-high vacuum, the density and purity of melted and cast materials is highly useful, however it’s also relatively expensive.